 “Given the amount of current and anticipated spending on construction and infrastructure projects in California and nationally, John’s arrival is particularly well-timed,” said Jeff Belkin, Alston & Bird partner and co-leader of the firm’s Construction & Government Contracts Group.
 “Our clients already are keeping us extremely busy, so we are eager to make use of the added bench strength that John gives us and the experience he brings representing large engineering firms and general contractors in litigation, alternative dispute resolution, and other areas that are important to our clients and that go to the core of what we do best as a firm.”

 In addition to his work at Peckar & Abramson, Hanover served as executive chairman, CEO, and general counsel of the broker-dealer known as Hanover Securities for the past year and as President and general counsel of the registered investment advisor Banes Capital Management, LLC, from 2012 through 2016.

-Hanover is the latest addition to the firm’s Los Angeles office, which has seen several new partner arrivals in recent years, including class action partner Kathy Huang, who joined last month, and cybersecurity and white collar partner Michael Zweiback, who arrived in March 2016.
+Hanover is the latest addition to the firm’s Los Angeles office, which has seen several new partner arrivals in recent years, including class action partner Kathy Huang, who joined last month.

 “John is an icon in construction law in both California and nationally, and we are delighted to welcome him to our team,” said Thomas Wingard, partner in charge of Alston & Bird’s Los Angeles office.
 “He adds significant weight to our construction and government contracting capabilities and greatly deepens our bench of Southern California litigators.”